pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 - if block is  higher than node's current height, node checks if it is out of synch via `IsSynched()` function that compares node's local state and the global state by aggregating the collected metada responses.

 According to the result of the `IsSynched()` function:
 - If the node is out of sync, it runs `StartSynching()` function.
-Node  requests block one by one using the minimum and maximum height in aggregated state sync metadata.
+Node requests blocks one by one using the minimum and maximum height in aggregated state sync metadata.
 - If the node is in synch with its peers it rejects the block and/or block proposal.